ColinFay/nessy/README.md

 ![](readme-figs/full3.png)

-Please note that the 'nessy' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ‘nessy’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.